SoongNoonien/plattenalbum/README.md

 A client for the Music Player Daemon (MPD).

 Browse your collection while viewing large album covers.
-Play your music without managing playlists.</p>
+Play your music without managing playlists.

 ## Installation